SuperSport - Cricket

 Aus Cricket - KFC Big Bash Twenty20...

-Aus Cricket - KFC Big Bash Twenty20 Melbourne Renegades v Hobart Hurricanes
+Aus Cricket - KFC Big Bash Twenty20 Brisbane Heat v Melbourne Renegades

 23:30